Germany–Holy See relations: Early modern history

 Under the treaty, the religion of the ruler (either Lutheranism or Catholicism) determined the religion of his subjects.
 This policy is widely referred to by the Latin phrase, cuius regio, eius religio ("whose reign, his religion", or "in the prince's land, the prince's religion").
 Families were given a period in which they were free to emigrate to regions where their desired religion prevailed.

+Modern history

 Post-French revolution era

 In the war of the First Coalition, revolutionary France defeated the coalition of Prussia, Austria, Spain, and Britain.
 One result was the cession of the Rhineland to France by the Treaty of Basel in 1795.

 Eight years later, in 1803, to compensate the princes of the annexed territories, a set of mediatisations was carried out, which brought about a major redistribution of territorial sovereignty within the Empire.

 Kulturkampf

 A main theme of European history in the 18th and especially 19th century was the secularization of society which was vehemently opposed by the Catholic Church.
 In Germany, this process had its first culmination in the German revolutions of 1848–49 and, after their suppression, gained new momentum with the establishment of liberal governments in various German states in the 1850s and 1860s and in the empire in the 1870s.
 The Catholic Church, an outspoken opponent of Liberalism, had opposed German unification under predominantly Protestant Prussian leadership and the Church was seen as defending the oppressed Catholic Polish minority which German nationalists saw as a threat.
 Therefore, Chancellor Bismarck regarded the Church as a threat to the newly founded empire, especially after establishment of a Catholic political party which became a strong opposition in parliament.
 The Liberals, particularly in light of new Catholic dogmas promulgated under Pope Pius IX in the 1860s and at the Council of 1870, had always considered the Catholic Church as an enemy of progress.

 Laws enacted in the state of Prussia and in the empire in the early 1870s to curb Catholic influence in public affairs met with open resistance of the Church leading to heated public debates in the media and in the parliaments during which the term “Kulturkampf” gained widespread currency.
 Diplomatic ties with the Vatican were cut and additional laws were passed to quell Catholic opposition.
 This only resulted in more support by the Catholic population and more resistance by the Church.
 During the Kulturkampf, four bishops and 185 priests in defiance of the laws were trialed and imprisoned and many more were fined or went into exile.

 After the death of Pius IX in 1878, Bismarck took up negotiations with more conciliatory Pope Leo XIII who proclaimed the end of the Kulturkampf on 23 May 1887.